 If you're not feeling particularly young and you're worried about staying in a hostel, then don't worry, there are plenty of dorms which are very clean and quiet - there are still party hostels but it's easy to avoid them.
 I use HostelWorld to find nice dorms when I want to save money - and I usually choose ones with pod-style beds with curtains for privacy (these are usually built-in units rather than flimsy bunkbeds).

-It's worth emailing a hostel/guesthouse directly to ask for deals, especially if you're planning on staying for a week or longer.
+It's worth emailing or sending a message on Facebook to a hostel/guesthouse directly to ask for deals, especially if you're planning on staying for a week or longer.
 Emailing helps avoid any language problems and gives you the price in writing.
 It also means you don't have to physically visit multiple locations and in my experience it puts you in a better position of getting the best deal.
 I would suggest not committing to multiple nights but still negotiating a deal for X nights to make it cheaper along with a single-night price - that way, if you hate the place you can leave after the first night and pay the single-night rate.

 Couchsurfing is another option that's used by lots of backpackers on a tight budget.
 I've met many people who only use Couchsurfing and so never pay for any accommodation.
 Of course there are downsides, such as lots of the houses being out of the central areas, potential lack of privacy and your own space and safety concerns, but the Couchsurfing community is most filled with amazing people who are generously sharing they home with you and will probably also want to show you around.
 Note that if you are a single female traveller you will find it very easy to find hosts almost everywhere, but please be careful, unfortunately I've heard too many stories of inappropriate behaviour from hosts.